maidersonn/Testing_Cards_Game/README.md

-# proyectoCartas
+# Testing Cards Game

+### Description

+I am using my own proyect called Cards-Game to learn testing.
+This proyect is in github as well.

-Simple project built wiht Javascript, HTML, CSS and Vercel for deployment.
+It is a simple project built wiht Javascript, HTML, CSS.

-This project is a card game where you have to make pairs.
-There are three difficulty levels.
+I am using Jest to test pure functionality.

+### Set up

+'npm install'

+'npm test' to run tests

-Set up: open index.html file with Live Server.
+open 'index.html' file with Live Server to play the game